DperParadise/DanZork/README.md

 Q: Quit Menu.
 You can either restart or quit the game.
 TAKE "item": you pick up "item".
 DROP "item": you drop the "item" right where you are.
-PUT "item" INTO "item": punt one item into another.
+PUT "something/someone" INTO "something": punt one item into another.
 HIT "something/someone": you hit a person or a thing.
 LOOK "something/someone": you carefully look at someone/something.
 SEARCH "someone": you search someone's belongings.